qsimeon/worm-graph/README.md

 - Always shape neural data matrices as `(time, neurons, [features])`.
 The braces `[]` indicate that the last `features` dimension is optional, as the `neurons` currently serve as the features for our models.

-## Future Tasks / TODOs:
+### Future Tasks / TODOs:

-- Perform scaling experiments:
+- Perform extensive scaling experiments:
   - Vary the training dataset size.
+  - Vary the model hidden size.
   - Create scaling law plots.
 - Add unit tests for each submodule.
-- Get networks to perform better than the baseline.
 - Add docstrings to all functions and classes in all submodules.
    - Format using the Google Python Style Guide.